Piill/libtx/README.md

 ## Usage

 Simply copy the sources to your project and include the header.
+Use the function `libtx_setup` first to setup the registers.
 Use `libtx_write` to send a byte or `libtx_write_string` to send a NULL-terminated string.